tfgg/yournextmep/_candidates/eu2014/libdem/jay-risbridger.md

 person: jay-risbridger
 region: south-west
 party: libdem
-title: South West - Liberal Democrats - Jay Risbridger
+title: Jay Risbridger is running for MEP in South West for the Liberal Democrats
 incumbent: false
 ---